Texas Foster Family Association By-laws & Constitution

 VOTING: Except as otherwise specifically provided by these bylaws, a majority of the Board members present and entitled to vote shall carry the question at any meeting of the Board of Directors of the ASSOCIATION.

-ACTIONS THROUGH MAIL/EMAIL BALLOT: In lieu of holding a special meeting of the Board, any matter properly coming before the Board may be submitted to the Board of Directors for a ballot by mail (land or electronic) when such action is approved by the President and conforms to the following guidelines:
+ACTIONS THROUGH MAIL/EMAIL BALLOT: In lieu of holding a special meeting of the Board, any matter properly coming before the Board may be submitted to the Board of Directors for a ballot by mail (land or electronic) when such action is approved by the President and conforms to relevant policy and procedure.

 PROXY VOTE: Members of the Board of Directors shall not be permitted to vote by proxy at any meeting of the Directors.